precice/config-graph/docs/Edges.md

 ## Convergence-measure - data

-This edge connects a data with an convergence-measure.
+This edge connects a data with a convergence-measure.

 - `type`: CONVERGENCE_MEASURE__DATA
 - `from`: Convergence-measure